mscott99/Latex-Exporter/README.md

 Both ordered and unordered lists are supported.
 Lines following a number will be included in the item, regardless of indent.
 To finish a list, leave a blank line.
 Nested unordered lists are not supported.
 # Known limitations
 - Tables are not supported.
+- Lists may parse within display math.
+To avoid this, any line that starts with '-' or '+' should have no space right after the symbols '-', '+'.
 - Limited parsing of lists; they are indent-blind.
 - Inline code is not supported, and display is not tested.
 # Support